Johnnie Walker: A Walk Through Brand History

 How the idea works once you look past the scenery

 The format is disarmingly simple.
 A single, uninterrupted walking monologue where the scenery keeps moving and the story keeps building, with no hard cuts to “sell” the message.
+That continuity works because the viewer stays inside one continuous moment, so narrative momentum does the persuasion.

 In global FMCG marketing, long-form storytelling can earn attention when it treats the viewer like a participant in the journey rather than a target of a spot.